Guide

 According to Statista's 2024 email client market share report, Yahoo Mail still serves 225 million monthly active users — making it the third-largest consumer email provider behind Gmail and Outlook.
 That's a lot of inboxes that scripts, cron jobs, and AI agents need to reach.

-Yet accessing those inboxes programmatically got harder after the 2013-2014 breaches that exposed all 3 billion Yahoo accounts.
+Yet accessing those inboxes programmatically got harder after the 2013-2014 breaches that ultimately exposed all 3 billion Yahoo accounts.
 Yahoo responded by disabling plain IMAP passwords entirely in 2020, requiring app-specific passwords generated through Yahoo's account security page.
 There is no official CLI or REST API for consumer Yahoo Mail accounts, and tools like fetchmail or mutt still depend on that app-password workflow.

 1. Install the Nylas CLI